-I was always told to be myself and not get swayed by other’s opinions.
-Whilst this might be good advice for life, for Herd Mentality, this will leave you well behind the leading pack.
+I was always told to be myself and not get swayed by others’ opinions.
+This might be good advice for life.
+But for Herd Mentality, this will leave you well behind the leading pack.

 The concept of Herd Mentality is wonderfully simple.
 One person asks a question or a topic for discussion.
-This is all about opinions rather than factual answers, so no-one need be left out.
+This is all about opinions rather than factual answers, so no one needs to be left out.
 Each question is printed on a small card and they cover a wide range of topics.
 What is the best pizza topping?
-Full-fat, semi-skimmed or skimmed milk – which is best?
-Where is the best place for a first date – a restaurant, a pub or a disco?
+Is full-fat, semi-skimmed, or skimmed milk best?
+Where is the best place for a first date – a restaurant, a pub, or a disco?

 The game continues with questions being asked and everyone trying to choose answers that would fit with the majority.
 When one person has eight points (or whatever target is selected) the game is over.

 Thoughts on Herd Mentality